Where is cerebral spinal fluid (CSF) produced?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-Cerebrospinal fluid (CSF) is produced in the brain, specifically within the choroid plexus, which is a network of cells located in the ventricles of the brain.
-This fluid plays several crucial roles including cushioning the brain and spinal cord, providing buoyancy, and helping to maintain a stable environment for neural function.
+Cerebrospinal fluid (CSF) is primarily produced in the brain, specifically within the choroid plexus, which is a network of cells located in the ventricles (the fluid-filled cavities) of the brain.
+The choroid plexus is responsible for filtering blood and secreting the components that form CSF.
+This fluid serves several critical functions, including cushioning the brain and spinal cord, providing buoyancy, and helping to remove waste products from the central nervous system.

 Subscribe